 Since the sessions do require review of materials before the session, attendees should register before the meeting to make sure they can access the materials in time.
 Signup is available at the time of meeting registration, but those already registered for the Annual Meeting can go back into registration any time before the meeting to add a flipped classroom into their schedules.

 Dr. Driggers also emphasized the importance of reviewing the materials before the session to get the most out of the educational opportunity.
 While everyone learns at their own pace and each class has unique materials, attendees should allow for at least three hours of review before the session.

 “You’ll get a lot more out of the session if you put in the hours beforehand,” Dr. Driggers said.
 “It can be less didactic and more of a conversation if people have a lot of background in the material.”

-This year’s flipped classroom sessions (see the Preliminary Program):
+This year’s flipped classroom sessions (see the Final Program):

 - Updates from CDC Contraceptive Guidelines

 - The New Face of HIV Prevention: (Hint: It’s Not Just Condoms Anymore)

 - An Effective Contemporary Approach to Clinical Female Sexual Medicine